Braces of Perfect Matching Width 2

 The trees of perfect matching decompositions, as for many branch decompositions (see \cite{vatshelle2012new} for the general definition), are cubic, or at least subcubic.
-Just considering the possible structures of the trees themselves can be a useful tool when dealing with these kind of decompositions.
-This section is dedicated to establish some observations on the cubic trees that appear as the trees of perfect matching decompositions.
+Just considering the possible structures of the trees themselves can be a useful tool when dealing with this kind of decompositions.
+We take a closer look at the cubic trees that appear as the trees of perfect matching decompositions.